turbot/tailpipe-docs/docs/collect/configure.md

 Tailpipe uses [hive partitioning](https://duckdb.org/docs/data/partitioning/hive_partitioning.html) to leverage automatic [filter pushdown](https://duckdb.org/docs/data/partitioning/hive_partitioning.html#filter-pushdown) and Tailpipe is opinionated on the layout:

   - The data is written to Parquet files in the workspace directory, with a prescribed directory and filename structure.
-Other than **index** the layout is dictated by the Tailpipe core.
+Each partition is written to a separate directory.

-  - The *plugin* may choose the **index** value, but it is not *user*-definable
+  - For [custom tables](/docs/collect/custom-tables), you can define a `tp_index` column on which to index.
+For tables implemented by plugin it is not *user*-definable.
+Be aware that defining a `tp_index` does not always increase performance, and may in fact decrease it as it can result in many small parquet files.

 The standard partitioning/hive structure enables efficient queries that only need to read subsets of the hive filtered by index or date.
 Because the data is laid out into partitions,  performance is optimized when the partition appears in a `where` or `join` clause.
 The index provides a way to segment the data to optimize lookup performance in a way that is *optimal for the specific plugin*.
 For example, AWS tables index on account id, Azure tables on subscription, and GCP on project id.